toniclecb/springbootregistration/readme.md

   - Enable all of actuator endpoints by properties file - Change the default discovery endpoint /actuator to /act by properties file
   - Added git informations into /act/info endpoint of actuator
   - Added maven build informations into /act/info endpoint of actuator
+  - Change the exposure of actuator's endpoints to expose only info,health,metrics

 ## Tags